-Physical Aggression or Contact:

-Physical contact that does not result in hurting of others or may have been done unintentionally

-Physical Fighting/Hurtful Touching or Threat of Physical Violence

-Deliberate, intentional, or premeditated harm to others or the threat of harm that has surpassed the level of classroom/teacher mitigation.
+Physical Aggression or Contact: Physical contact that does not result in hurting of others or may have been done unintentionally Physical Fighting/Hurtful Touching or Threat of Physical Violence Deliberate, intentional, or premeditated harm to others or the threat of harm that has surpassed the level of classroom/teacher mitigation.
 Instigating a fight/involvement in verbal altercation.

-Theft

-Unintentional or intentional stealing that may be addressed or mitigated by the classroom teacher of small items (pencils, paper, communal property)
+Theft Unintentional or intentional stealing that may be addressed or mitigated by the classroom teacher of small items (pencils, paper, communal property) Theft Chronic stealing or theft of property deemed by the classroom teacher to be beyond the scope of teacher control Vandalism, Graffiti, Destruction of Property Vandalism that is unintentional or easily cleaned or repaired.
+Vandalism Vandalism that is intentional, not easily cleaned or repaired, or tied to another behavior violation.
+Cell Phones & Headphones (electronic devices) Cell phones and headphones may NOT be used by students during instructional time (bell to bell) unless otherwise designated by the classroom teacher.

-Theft

-Chronic stealing or theft of property deemed by the classroom teacher to be beyond the scope of teacher control

-Vandalism, Graffiti, Destruction of Property

-Vandalism that is unintentional or easily cleaned or repaired.

-Vandalism

-Vandalism that is intentional, not easily cleaned or repaired, or tied to another behavior violation.

-Cell Phones & Headphones (electronic devices)

-Cell phones and headphones may NOT be used by students during instructional time (bell to bell)

-3rd + offense as determined by the classroom teacher per period will result in an office referral.

-Cell Phones & Headphones (electronic devices) continued...

-...unless otherwise designated by the classroom teacher.
 Students may use their cell phones and headphones (appropriately) before and after school, during class changes, during lunch, and in commons areas unless they struggle to comply with other school rules as a result of irresponsible device usage.
 Classroom cell phone infractions will be based on school policy (see above) and teacher rules and regulations.

-$1^{st} \& 2^{nd}$ offense: Teacher warning and intervention

-3rd + offense: Phone must be turned in to the office and the student sent with the phone by office referral.
+1st and 2nd: Teacher warning and intervention 3rd: Teacher makes parent contact 4th + offense: Phone must be turned in to the office and the student sent with the phone by office referral.
 The parent/guardian may pick up the phone at the end of the instructional day.
-Subsequent cell phone violations after the 3rd offense will be handled administratively.
+Subsequent cell phone violations after the 4th offense will be handled administratively.
+4 th + offense as determined by the classroom teacher per period will result in an office referral.
 The school policy is no cell phone or headphone (electronic device) usage is permitted during instructional time unless otherwise designated by the teacher.
-The administrative team will enforce this policy and the device will be collected for parent pick up on an escalating scale:

-3rd infraction: Parent/Guardian may claim the device within 24 hours.

-4th-6th infractions: Parent/guardian may claim the device after 72 hours (3 days).
+The administrative team will enforce this policy and the device will be collected for parent pick up on an escalating scale: 4 th infraction: Parent/Guardian may claim the device within 24 hours.
+5 th -6 th infractions: Parent/guardian may claim the device after 72 hours (3 days).
 6+ infractions (inclusive of all infractions regardless of period or teacher) will result in further administrative action to be determined by the administrative staff.
+Food and Beverages No food, candy, or gum should be consumed in the classroom.
+Lunch will be consumed in designated areas only.
+No food may leave the cafeteria.
+4 th + offense as determined by the classroom teacher per period will result in an office referral.

+Outside food is not allowed.
+Lunch may be brought to school with the student, but it must be in a sealed container inside the book bag or in a lunchbox.
+Outside food may not be brought to students during the school day or ordered from a food delivery service.

+Beverages for consumption in the classrooms must be in an approved container with a screw-on cap/lid.
+Students may bring their own water bottles.

+Breakfast is from 7:40--8:00 a.m.

+1st and 2nd: Teacher warning and intervention

+3rd: Teacher makes parent contact

+4th+ offense: Subsequent violations after the 4th offense will be handled administratively.